 "Incredibly rare" ancient purple dye that was once worth more than gold found in U.K.

-Archaelogists working in England found an "mysterious lump" of a purple substance that in Roman times would have been worth more than gold, researchers said in a news release.
+Archaeologists working in England found a "mysterious lump" of a purple substance that in Roman times would have been worth more than gold, researchers said in a news release.

 The researchers who found the "soft purple substance" are working on a yearslong investigation of Roman remains in Carlisle, England, a cathedral city in the center of the country.
 The dig is being led by Wardell Armstrong, an environmental, engineering and mining company based in the U.K.